kvang138/Azure-MISP-SOC-Lab/README.md

 # Azure-MISP-SOC-Lab
-A SOC lab using MISP
+An Azure SOC lab using MISP